opatel15/CS163-Projects-2024Fall/_posts/2024-12-12-team27-medical-image-segmentation.md

 ## Model 2: U-Net++

 UNet++, an advanced extension of the UNet architecture, has proven effective in achieving high performance for medical segmentation tasks.
-The key innovations of UNet++, delves into its training process, and showcases results through evaluation metrics and visualizations.
+This section delves into key innovations of UNet++, its training process, and showcases results through evaluation metrics and visualizations.

 ### Architecture